-86 List of Participants Central Asia Natural Resources Management Project, United States Agency for International Development (nrmp/usaid). http://uz.denemetr.com/docs/312/index-971-1.html.
+106 List of Participants Central Asia Natural Resources Management Project, United States Agency for International Development (nrmp/usaid). http://uz.denemetr.com/docs/312/index-971-1.html.
 Accessed on 15 April 2014.
-87 Decaux, Emmanuel.
+107 Decaux, Emmanuel.
 "OSCE Rapporteur's Report on Turkmenistan."
 OSCE, 12.3.2003.

-88 Memorial.
-"Vragi naroda (Tyrkmenskogo) na stranitsah Ashgabatskovo Ejedelnika 'Adolat'" Translation."
-04.02.2003.
-Accessed on 10 January 2014.
+^{04.02.2003.} Accessed on 10 January 2014.

-90 Spisok uchastnikov Proyekt sovershenstvovaniye upravleniyem prirodnymi resursami v Tsentral'noy Azii, Amerikanskoye agentstvo mezhdunarodnogo razvitiya (nrmp/usaid), Universitet MakGill, http://www.ecoportalca.kz/439-2/1-6/1-10.
-Accessed on 13 January 2014.
+110 Spisok uchastnikov Proyekt sovershenstvovaniye upravleniyem prirodnymi resursami v Tsentral'noy Azii, Amerikanskoye agentstvo mezhdunarodnogo razvitiya (nrmp/usaid), Universitet MakGill,

-Khatamov holds at least three patents, including: 'Methodology of excavation during construction of the excavation profile and device for its implementation.'92 He also has a number of publications including a report, "Reusing water in Turkmenistan."93
+Khatamov holds at least three patents, including: 'Methodology of excavation during construction of the excavation profile and device for its implementation.'112 He also has a number of publications including a report, "Reusing water in Turkmenistan."113 Relatives arrested/harassed/detained:

-Relatives arrested/harassed/detained:

 - Khatamov, Amangeldy Akhmedovich, younger brother of Annamurad Khatamov.
 Lived in Ashgabat.
-He was convicted in January 2003, and sentenced to 25 years imprisonment: 5 years in prison, the rest in a penal colony; followed by living in a prescribed place for 5 years.
-(See p.
-46) - Garayev, Atamyrat Nurmuradovich, acquaintance of Amangeldy Khatamov, from Ashgabat.
+He was convicted in January 2003, and sentenced to 25 years imprisonment: 5 years in prison, the rest in a penal colony; followed by living in a prescribed place for 5 years. - Garayev, Atamyrat Nurmuradovich, acquaintance of Amangeldy Khatamov, from Ashgabat.
 He was convicted in January 2003 and sentenced to 20 years imprisonment; 3 years in prison, and the rest in a penal colony, followed by living in a prescribed place for 5 years.
-(See p.
-45)